 You can pretty much expect the opposite with children.
 New accounts tend to be the most common type of identity theft.
 More times than not, their Social Security Number (SSN) will be used illegally.
-Here is a list of things a thief may do with a stolen SSN:

 To make matters worse, identity thieves can take the SSN and put it with a fake name and birth date, essentially creating a new identity.
 This type of crime is known as “synthetic identity theft” and is actually not so easy to detect.
 More times than not, you may not find out this has happened until the child has reached 18 and they are trying to establish credit.
 Their credit report is pulled and it has someone else's name on it with a laundry list of credit items.